Colorado Math Circle

 I am a 6th grader taking high school geometry.
 May I attend Euler Group meetings?

-No. Sixth graders should attend Galois Group meetings, which are designed to challenge the most advanced middle school students.
+No, sixth graders should attend Galois Group meetings, which are designed to challenge the most advanced middle school students.
+They may also enroll in the Afterschool Program.

 I am a 3rd grader taking 8th grade math.
-May I attend Galois Group meetings?
+May I attend Galois Group meetings or the Afterschool Program?

-I'm interested in attending a math circle meeting.
+I'm interested in attending an in-person math circle meeting.
 Do I need to sign up in advance?

 Will attending math circle meetings help me to win math contests?